trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/connect-credit-cards/company-cards/CSV-Import.md

 ---

 # Overview
-Ieatta offers a convenient CSV import feature for managing company card expenses when direct connections or commercial card feeds aren't available.
-This feature allows you to upload a CSV file containing your company card transactions and assign them to cardholders within your Ieatta domain.
+Expensify offers a convenient CSV import feature for managing company card expenses when direct connections or commercial card feeds aren't available.
+This feature allows you to upload a CSV file containing your company card transactions and assign them to cardholders within your Expensify domain.
 This feature is available on Group Workspaces and requires Domain Admin access.

 # How to import company cards via CSV
 1. Download a CSV of transactions from your bank by logging into their website and finding the relevant statement.
-2. Format the CSV for upload using [this template](https://s3-us-west-1.amazonaws.com/concierge-responses-ieatta-com/uploads%2F1594908368712-Best+Example+CSV+for+Domains.csv) as a guide.
+2. Format the CSV for upload using [this template](https://s3-us-west-1.amazonaws.com/concierge-responses-expensify-com/uploads%2F1594908368712-Best+Example+CSV+for+Domains.csv) as a guide.
 - At a minimum, your file must include the following columns:
   - **Card Number** - each number in this column should display at least the last four digits, and you can obscure up to 12 characters
 (e.g., 543212XXXXXX12334).